-There you have it you have just learned five ways to remove those unwanted pins from your Pinterest account.
+There you have it you have just learned how to remove those unwanted pins from your Pinterest account.
 Now you can enjoy perusing through your home feed with joy!

 If this is overwhelming for you and you feel like you are going around and around with Pinterest and not getting anywhere contact me about my Pinterest management services or to learn more about how to correctly set-up your Pinterest business account, the best place to start is with my Pinterest Marketing for Business Course, Chapter one is FREE.